-Factors Brief Description Grade Percentage Per Quarter Classwork This includes but is not limited to activities that involve: Developing and using models Engaging in argument from evidence Individual and whole class discussions Planning and carrying out investigations Projects (include parts of the STEM Fair process) Mandatory: 10% of classwork must be relevant hands-on and lab experiences Asking questions (for science) and defining problems (for engineering) Obtaining, evaluating, and communicating information Constructing scientific explanations (for science) and designing solutions (for engineering) 45% Homework This includes but is not limited to assignments that involve: Developing and using models Obtaining, evaluating, and communicating information Constructing scientific explanations (for science) and designing solutions (for engineering) 15% Assessment This includes but is not limited to assessments that involve: • Pre/post assessments, final exams, quizzes, final essays/reports, portfolios • Analyzing and interpreting data, using mathematics and computational thinking • Oral or written evaluation that reflects the student's performance on a summary of a lesson, chapter or unit • Final STEM Fair projects should also be a used as an assessment grade.
+Factors Brief Description Grade Percentage Per Quarter Classwork This includes but is not limited to activities that involve: Developing and using models Engaging in argument from evidence Individual and whole class discussions Planning and carrying out investigations Projects (include parts of the STEM Fair process) Mandatory: 10% of classwork must be relevant hands-on and lab experiences Asking questions (for science) and defining problems (for engineering) Obtaining, evaluating, and communicating information Constructing scientific explanations (for science) and designing solutions (for engineering) 45% Homework This includes but is not limited to assignments that involve: 15% Assessment This includes but is not limited to assessments that involve: Pre/post assessments, final exams, quizzes, final essays/reports, portfolios Analyzing and interpreting data, using mathematics and computational thinking Oral or written evaluation that reflects the student's performance on a summary of a lesson, chapter or unit Final STEM Fair projects should also be used as an assessment grade.
 For students that do not participate, teachers will develop an alternative assignment to assess.
 40%

-Course Title/Grade: Science 2 Course Sequence: At-A-Glance
+Course Title/Grade: Science 4 Course Sequence: At-A-Glance